ManageIQ/manageiq-api-client/README.md

-# ManageIQ::Api::Client
+# ManageIQ API Client

-Welcome to the ManageIQ::Api::Client Gem.

-This Gem provides Ruby access to the ManageIQ Rest API buy exposing the ManageIQ collections, resources and related actions as ruby objects and equivalent methods.
+This gem provides Ruby access to the ManageIQ Rest API by exposing the ManageIQ collections, resources and related actions as Ruby objects and equivalent methods.

 ## Installation